Schlam/sparknlp-language-detection/README.md

 This could power a number of design aspects at the platform level:

-- Rank listings show to a visiting user according to their primary language
+- Rank listings shown to a visiting user according to their primary language
 - Find listings that have extremely negative sentiment reviews and rank them lower